robledosm/save-lockscreen-as-wallpaper/README.md

 # Save lockscreen as wallpaper

-A powershell script to copy Win10 lockscreens to a folder (/Pictures/Wallpapers) to be used as wallpapers
+A powershell script to copy Windows 10 lockscreens to a folder (/User/Pictures/Wallpapers) to be used as wallpapers